Taiye Idahor Bio

 Taiye Idahor was born and grew up in Lagos Nigeria.
 She studied Fine Art at the Yaba College of technology Lagos Nigeria where she graduated in 2007 with a Higher National Diploma (HND) in sculpture.

-In the last six years Taiye Idahor has worked consistently and significantly within the concepts of identity and women using “hair” as a visual language in her work.
+In the last few years Taiye Idahor has worked consistently and significantly within the concepts of identity and women using “hair” as a visual language in her work.
 Tangled through the issues of trade, beauty, the environment and globalisation, she examines how these factors build the woman’s identity including hers in today’s Africa but in particular Lagos Nigeria where she has lived most of her life.

 The essence of her work may lie more within the process of creating the work than in their finished state.
 Idahor uses collage, drawing, sculpture and mixed media to contemplate these ideas through the lens of memory, culture and modernity.
 She seeks to explore the contradictions found with women, culture, modernity and power in today’s Africa, hence she uses objects, materials and forms that reference the African identity.